 - Use tools to research your buyers’ actions (like clicks and navigation) on your website

 Redesigned websites can do wonders for existing businesses, especially when the old ones aren’t effective at keeping visitors on site.

 If your competitors are ranking and selling better and faster than you, it doesn’t mean that your product or services are inferior.
-What it might mean is that your website is outdated, you aren’t staying true to the brand, or that your site is in pressing need of SEO-rich content.
+It might mean that your website is outdated, you aren’t staying true to the brand, or that your site is in pressing need of SEO-rich content.

 Are you ready to find out how we can help?
 Check out our portfolio of work and the clients we’ve worked with.
-Contact us at your convenience so that we can help you give your business the website redesign it deserves.
+Contact us at your convenience to help you give your business the website redesign it deserves.

 I have been working as a web designer for several years.
 I’m continually learning better ways to rank websites within reputable search engines.
 When I’m not working or studying, I’m spending time with my family exploring random activities.